Attorney weighs in on DUI charges in Kansas Senate Majority Leader’s arrest

 TOPEKA, Kan.
-(KSNT)— A criminal defense attorney, specializing in DUI cases, gave his opinion on charges made in Kansas Senate Majority Leader Gene Suellentrop arrest.
+(KSNT) – A criminal defense attorney, specializing in DUI cases, gave his opinion on charges made in Kansas Senate Majority Leader Gene Suellentrop’s arrest.

 According to the Kansas Highway Patrol, Suellentrop was driving a white SUV and going the wrong way in the eastbound lanes of I-70.